shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC24 - Clear all entries**

-Guarantees: All entries in InternHunter will be cleared
+Guarantees: All entries in InternHunter will be cleared.

 **MSS**